stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 ### Restore Same Data in all Replicas

-This section will show you how to restore PVCs from the snapshot that  we have taken in earlier section.
+This section will show you how to restore PVCs from the snapshot that  we have taken in the earlier section.

 **Create RestoreSession :**